Who We Are

 - Half-Time: Member commits to a 25-week term, completes 900 hours of service within that time-frame and conducts at least 100 financial coaching sessions.

 All non-profits and educational institutions within the Buffalo-Niagara Region are eligible to partner with EDC.
 Being a partner of EDC and hosting AmeriCorps members carries a lot of responsibility.
 Members must receive onsite orientation and weekly check-ins; member timesheets must be reviewed online and approved bi-weekly; member evaluations must be completed and submitted mid-year and end of year; activities of members must be monitored; in-kind match must be reported; and progress reports must be submitted.
 Any potential partner that does not have the staff time or resources to meet these requirements, should not apply.
 If you have any questions regarding partnership, please contact Melissa Schutte, Senior Director, AmeriCorps Operations.

 Serving with EDC

 Individuals serving in the Economic Development Corps program enhance partner sites ability to provide comprehensive financial literacy and economic empowerment services through activities such as budgeting, goal setting, job readiness, coaching, financial workshops, and linkages to other community services.
 Members may also assist in recruiting, managing volunteers, creating or restructuring existing programming, and conducting community outreach.
-EDC members will provide aa direct and demonstrable service to economically disadvantaged adults, youth, and families.
+EDC members will provide a direct and demonstrable service to economically disadvantaged adults, youth, and families.
 Previous financial or education experience is not necessary to apply.
-Extensive training will be provided.
+Training will be provided.